STRAN90/Foodwise-project3/TESTING.md

 I conducted manual testing throughout the project development, ensuring that each component was thoroughly tested as it was implemented.
 To inspect code and its effect on the rendered site simultaneously, I utilized Google Chrome DevTools in the browser.

 ### Google's Lighthouse Performance
+Google Chrome Dev Tools Lighthouse function to check the performance, accessibility and search engine optimization with scores documented below.

 -Desktop
 <p>
   <img src="static/images/readme/testing/lighthouse.png" width="30%" height="30%">